contagon/handbook/handbook/12-primary.md

 The music leader can help with music for nursery when invited.
 An additional music leader may be called if needed.

-The music leader works with the Primary presidency to help the children prepare for the annual children’s sacrament meeting presentation (see [12.2.1.2]).
+The music leader works with the Primary presidency to help the children prepare for the annual children’s sacrament meeting presentation (see [12.1.6]).

 See [Singing Time] on ChurchofJesusChrist.org for more ideas and resources.

 ### 12.3.5 Teachers and Nursery Leaders

+It is a sacred privilege to teach children.
+Jesus Christ taught, “Behold your little ones” and “feed my lambs” ([3 Nephi 17:23]; [John 21:15]).
+By following these invitations, Primary leaders love and teach children in the Savior’s way.

 The Primary presidency recommends to the bishopric men and women to serve as Primary teachers and nursery leaders.
 The bishopric considers these recommendations and extends the callings.
 These members are called to teach and minister to specific age-groups of children.

+Primary teachers teach from [Come, Follow Me] (ages 3–11).
+On fifth Sundays, they are encouraged to teach lessons from “[Preparing Your Children for a Lifetime on God’s Covenant Path].”

-Primary teachers and nursery leaders teach from Come, Follow Me—For Primary (ages 3–11) and [Behold Your Little Ones] (nursery).
-They follow the principles in [Teaching in the Savior’s Way] and [chapter 17] of this handbook.
+Nursery leaders teach from [Behold Your Little Ones].

+Teachers and nursery leaders follow the principles in [Teaching in the Savior’s Way] and [chapter 17] of this handbook.

 When adults teach children in Church settings, at least two responsible adults should be present.
 The two adults could be two women, two men, or a married couple.
 If this is not possible, leaders should combine classes.
-Leaders and teachers must complete the training at ProtectingChildren.ChurchofJesusChrist.org.
+Leaders and teachers must complete the training at [ProtectingChildren.ChurchofJesusChrist.org].
 (See [12.5.1].)

 Youth should not teach in Primary, including as substitutes.